A Charmed Life

 “No, thanks,” Jeff mumbled around a mouthful of cereal.
 “At least not until I get more used to running.
 The roads around here are too narrow for my taste, even though I’ve ridden my bike on them for years.
 I’ll ride over to Thompkins and run on their track while I’m getting started, as long as it’s not a problem.”

-“Problem?”
-Marisa snorted.
-“You’ve been in and out of that school your entire life!
-Almost the entire staff knows you!”
 Jeff was going to be a faculty kid at Thompkins where his mother taught, something he wasn’t sure he’d like.
 While Marisa and her husband Joe had discussed keeping their kids in the public school system until they left for college, it was obvious that Jeff and his younger sister Kara wouldn’t be challenged enough unless they went to a school with academics as rigorous as Thompkins.

-He rinsed his cereal bowl and glass and put them in the dishwasher. (“The sink?
-Is that where they go?”
-“No, Mom.”)
-He filled the water bottle for his bike and set out for Enfield town center.
-The bike ride from southeastern Enfield - known as Enfield Plains to residents - to Enfield Village as the center was called, was about a two and a half mile ride.
-People waved as he passed them, including people in their cars.
 This was something he enjoyed about the valley, the fact that everybody knew everybody, so he tried hard not to be a dirtbag.
 He’d be starting high school in the fall so he only had four more years to enjoy it.
 Even if he went to UMass, just a few towns to the west, he’d still be away from the valley he’d called home his whole life.

 Never a very populous region, census estimates put the population of the Swift River Valley towns at about twelve thousand people.
 Zoning laws enacted in the wake of Boston’s attempted land grab were strict; there were none of the malls, strip or otherwise, allowed in the four valley towns - Dana, Greenwich, Prescott, and Enfield.
-Neither were they allowed in four others nearby that also wanted to preserve their rural character - Petersham, New Salem, Shutesbury, and his mother’s hometown of Pelham.
-Two other towns, Ware and Belchertown, solicited the Commonwealth years ago to improve Route 9 through their municipalities and strip malls abounded.

 The valley towns still harbored a strong distrust of state involvement in their region.
 Not all interactions between the State House and the region’s communities were bad; Boston was still quite solicitous to requests from the area thanks to constant reminders of what the state and its Metropolitan District Commission - the water rights agency for Metro Boston - tried to do.
-One such example was that the Commonwealth approved requests to give more police-like authority to the area’s sheriff departments to augment local departments, which were almost a regional police force in and of themselves; sheriff’s departments mainly ran the jails in Massachusetts.

-Entering the Enfield Village district required Jeff to pay more attention to his riding.
-Traffic, such as traffic was in the valley, was heavier in the center of town.
-Jeff turned north on Main, following Routes 21 and 34 where East Street joined Main Street.
 The road followed the general route of the old Boston and Albany Railroad Athol branch line; it was now being re-purposed as the B&A Bike Trail.
 Once in the center proper Jeff waved to the firefighters, many of whom had kids he went to school with, working outside their station across Main Street.
+To be honest, Jeff was more friendly with the firefighters than most of their kids.

-He parked his bike in front of the Quabbin Runners storefront and locked it to a post.
-Jeff recognized Mr. O’Mara, his gym teacher at Enfield Middle School, talking to another man when he entered the former car dealership.
 While the store’s name said ‘runners,’ Jeff noticed a wide selection of equipment for all of the sports played in the area.
 Family stores abounded in the valley; large chain stores were noticeably absent.
 Mr. O’Mara noticed Jeff approaching the dizzying display of running shoes on the back wall of the store.

 “Well now!” the older gentleman boomed. “‘Tis a good thing to see such a friendly face!”
 Sean O’Mara held out his meaty hand and shook with Jeff.